 - Improper turns

-In addition to human error, poor weather conditions, inadequately maintained roadways, and vehicular malfunction can contribute to collisions.
+In addition to human error, poor weather conditions, inadequately maintained roadways, and mechanical failure can contribute to collisions.

 The aftermath of an accident can get confusing because of Florida’s no-fault laws.
 For instance:

-- Florida is a no-fault state, per Florida Statutes 627.7407.
-You would first file a claim with your own insurance provider.
-Then, you would turn to the other driver’s liability policy.
+- Florida is a no-fault state, per Florida Statutes§ 627.7407.
+After an accident, you would first file a claim with your own insurance provider.
+Then, you would seek compensation from the other driver’s liability policy.

-Even with these laws in place, you could experience trouble recovering damages.
-The insurer might deny your claim.
-Your losses might exceed your policy limits.
-In these cases, a Florida rear-end collisions lawyer can manage your case.
+Even with these laws in place, you may have trouble recovering damages.
+The insurer might deny your claim or your losses might exceed your policy limits.
+In these situations, a Florida rear-end collision lawyer can be a valuable ally.

-How do We Prove Fault in Rear-End Accidents?
+How do Lawyers Prove Fault in Rear-End Accidents?

-Everyone assumes that the rear driver is always responsible for rear-end collisions.
-This is not always the case.
-To evaluate the cause of your accident:
+While the rear driver is usually responsible for rear-end collisions, this is not always the case.
+Our attorneys can use the following to evaluate the cause of your accident:

-According to Florida Statutes § 316.066, the police must be notified of an accident that causes injuries, deaths, and even “complaints of pain or discomfort.”
+According to Florida law, you must notify the police of an accident that causes injuries, deaths, and even “complaints of pain or discomfort.”

 - Whether the other driver was arrested